 All GCSE Science courses will be terminally assessed at the end of Year 11.
+Foundation Tier awards Grades 1-5 while Higher Tier awards Grades 4-9.
 Final, individual, tier decisions are made in Year 11 by subject staff.

 Practical work is a very important part of the science GCSEs, not only to consolidate learning, but also to develop skills in planning, analysing and evaluating.
 These practical skills will be assessed as part of the written examinations at the end of the course.
 Each terminal exam will contain questions assessing practical competencies, these are worth 15% of the total marks.
+The percentage of marks allocated to mathematical skills are: